ManSavc/stm32f411re_with_tmp102_cjmcu_hcsr01_andTimestamp/README.md

-Hi , in this project I put 2 temperature sensors(TMP102 and CJMCU), distance sensor (HCSR01) and printed to screen elapsed time of program start.
+Hi , in this project I put 2 temperature sensors(TMP102 and CJMCU), distance sensor (HCSR01) connect it to stm32 ia I2C and printed to screen elapsed time of program start.
 Make some video and add here.
 Still work after 1 day.